Medical Equipment Technician Resume Questions

 It’s always a good idea to list any computer skills you have on your resume.
 If you have expertise in software programs or experience with coding languages, write it down in your highlights section.
 Include other skills that are important to your profession as well, such as reading blueprints, diagnosing and testing equipment, and using power tools.
 See our medical equipment technician resume sample for more ideas.

-If you are an experienced technician with 15 or more years’ experience, or if you have risen to management level positions, you may have a two-page resume.
+If you are an experienced technician with 15 or more years’ experience, or if you have risen to management level positions, you may have a two-page resume template.
 Otherwise, one page is sufficient.
 To fit your work skills and experience on one page, you will need to be choosy about what gets listed.
 Put only the most important and relevant information.
 You may be a great pastry chef in your free time, but including that won’t get you the job.

 Seven to eight skills are usually plenty, although you could squeeze in a couple more if you needed to.
 Use bullet points to enumerate them and write a short statement for each one.
 A good mixture of hard and soft skills is an effective way to show potential employers the scope of your abilities.
-Take a look at our medical equipment technician resume sample for a good example of what to include in this section.
+Take a look at our medical equipment technician resume examples for a good example of what to include in this section.

-If you have more than two certifications, or if you want them to stand out, you can create a certification section.
-Place it at the end of the resume and give it a bold title.
+There are a few different ways you can list certifications.
+If the job description mentions that they want a specific certification, you may mention it in your summary statement by calling yourself “an AAMI-certified technician,” for example.
+You can also include certifications in your education section, listing them in reverse chronological order with your degrees.If you have more than two certifications, or if you want them to stand out, you can create a certification section.
+Place it at the end of your resume format and give it a bold title.
 Then list your certifications.
 Write the name of the certification, the organization that awarded it, the year you received it, and the state that issued it, if applicable.